|

 length of the jump but aim primarily for height off each jump

-- You should land on the ball of the foot, allowing energy
+- Land on the ball of the foot, allowing energy

 to be stored by the elastic components of the leg muscles, and immediately take